Independent Global Health Opportunities

-The Office of Education Abroad website provides information on all OHIO based study abroad programs and links to information on several third party provider organizations that offer study abroad, exchange, work, internship and service learning experiences.
+The Office of Global Opportunities website provides information on all OHIO based study abroad programs and links to information on several third party provider organizations that offer study abroad, exchange, work, internship and service learning experiences.
 Several of these third party programs offer public health, global health and other community health opportunities.
-Click here to review the types of Education Abroad Opportunities listed on the OEA website.
-The Office of Education Abroad offers advising by appointment and on a walk-in basis.
+Click here to review the types of Education Abroad Opportunities listed on the OGO website.
+The Office of Global Opportunities offers advising by appointment and on a walk-in basis.

-Non-HCOM students click here for information on how to apply to Non-OU Programs or for independent study, research or Ohio-affiliated travel.
+Non-Heritage College students click here for information on how to apply to Non-OHIO Programs or for independent study, research or Ohio-affiliated travel.